signalapp/libsignal/CODING_GUIDELINES.md

 - **Every change should have tests** or be covered by existing tests.
 There are sometimes exceptions to this, but a lot of times the act of justifying the exception can suggest how to write the tests instead.

+- **Logs should not contain user data**, including the default stringification for errors (Rust's Display, Java and TypeScript's `toString()`, Swift's `description`).
+"Debug" and "verbose" log levels are an exception to this, since they are turned off at compile time in our client library release builds.
+Note that this isn't "any information that can uniquely distinguish one user from another" (an ephemeral public key can do that, and there are legitimate reasons to log those; use your best judgment), but it is "any information that includes user input" (such as unencrypted usernames), "any information that can be linked back to a Signal account" (such as identity keys), and of course "any passwords or private keys".

+    One place where this is particularly subtle is when working with types that come from dependencies, especially errors.
+If the dependency has access to any such potentially-sensitive information, it's best to assume it could make it into arbitrary output, including error messages.
+The libsignal-net crate is particularly sensitive to this and constrains its errors with a custom LogSafeDisplay trait, but this isn't perfect.

+    Low-level objects like ServiceId and ProtocolAddress do not follow this rule; instead, they stringify in fixed formats that are easy to filter from higher-level logs en masse.

 # Rust